We offer the following components to help organize and display your content in an effective way:

 Like tabs, expandable sections are a great way to display large amounts of information in a way that doesn’t overwhelm users.
 Unlike tabs, you aren’t limited to a certain number of headings, and the headings can be any length.
 They can be used individually or in groups of related items.

-We can build web forms or use an application called Qualtrics for forms on the website.
+We can build web forms or use an application called Gravity Forms on the website.
 Forms are secure and simple to set up, and it’s easy to view submission data.
 If you’d like a form on your website, contact us at firstname.lastname@example.org and we’ll help you get the form set up and in place.

 *** Note that we won’t link to a Google Form on your website if you ask for personal information – these forms aren’t secure and don’t meet our accessibility requirements.